What to do if you want to transfer your child from one school to another school

 If you want to apply for a transfer to a school outside Barnsley, contact the council where the school is located.

-When we receive your application to transfer
+When Barnsley Council receive your application to transfer

-We’ll write to you, usually within three school weeks, to let you know whether or not your transfer request has been successful.
+They will write to you, usually within three school weeks, to let you know whether or not your transfer request has been successful.

-We can refuse your application if transferring your child would have a detrimental impact on the education of children already at the school where you'd like your child to go.
+Schools can refuse your application if transferring your child would have a detrimental impact on the education of children already at the school where you'd like your child to go.
 For example, if admission numbers for your child's year group have already reached their limit, adding another child would have a negative impact on the education provided.

 If you don’t want to accept the place we offer, you must tell School Admissions in writing within 10 working days of receiving your offer.